robrich/docker-hands-on-workshop/2. Hello Docker/start/README.md

 5. Run a `docker container stop` command to stop the container.

-6. Run a `docker container ps` command to remove the container.
+6. Run a `docker container rm` command to remove the container.